dlhamilton/Bomb-Catcher/README.md

 ### Future Features<br>

 * A future feature is to add a game mode where the game speed will increase, bomb fuse will decrease and number of active bombs will increase as the user progresses in the game.
-Thus will increse the challenge and hopfully get users to keep playing.
+This will increase the challenge and hopefully get users to keep playing.

 * A future feature is to add a timed game where users will need to defuse as many bombs as possible in a given time frame.
 This will make the game more competitive as players can challenge each other to see who has the faster hand speed.